verboompj/Networking/RD Gateway - RDP over SSL.md

 #### Step 3.
 Export the Certificate using KeyVault
 A little bit more complicated, and involves PowerShell, but this great howto will certainly get you there: https://azure.github.io/AppService/2017/02/24/Creating-a-local-PFX-copy-of-App-Service-Certificate.html

+#### Step 4.
+Build your RD Gateway deployment.
-Build your Rd gateway setup.
-There are already some great how-to's online :
+There are already some great how-to's online, so i'm not going to cover that in here

 https://turbofuture.com/computers/How-To-Setup-a-Remote-Desktop-Gateway-Windows-Server-2016